heiskr/u/README.md

 **Functions**.
 Functions are first-class.
 Data does not own functions.
 Methods do not exist.

 **References**.
 References, or variables, are plain text in Grove.
 References may refer to data or functions.
-References always denote mutable types with a prefixed `$`.
-References that may be mutable or immutable are prefixed with `~`.
+If a reference may refer to mutable data, you must prefix with `$`.

 #### 2.2.1 None